 Something else you’ll find if you choose to eat really differently than most people due to health (and there are LOTS of solid studies showing that it is best for our health to eat a plant-based, whole foods diet–if you need a reminder, Netflix Forks Over Knives—excellent information from The China Study etc., with all the science behind this recommendation), you’ll find that different people have varying—and often contradictory—opinions on what you should eat: eat mushrooms, don’t eat mushrooms.
 Take iodine, don’t take iodine.
 Nutritional yeast is amazing, nutritional yeast is poison.
 And on and on forever and ever.
 THIS ALONE will make you CRAZY if you try to follow it all, GUARANTEED.

 Know that the body uses food as a whole, not as individual nutrients (that’s out of date info), and that if you’re eating a variety of high quality, organic, local, in-season fruits and veggies, nuts and seeds, you’re most likely getting what you need.
-Including, yes, protein (if this doesn’t sound right to you, do some research—I have a link on this site about protein, but if you really want the science, I recommend getting ahold of The China Study, it will blow the lid off of all the myths we’ve been marketed).
+Including, yes, protein (if this doesn’t sound right to you, do some research—if you really want the science, I recommend getting ahold of The China Study, it will blow the lid off of all the myths we’ve been marketed).
 If you’re having issues, of course have them checked out.
 It’s also true that soils and thus nutrient value of foods are not the same as they used to be, so sometimes supplementation is a good idea—-it’s a great idea to have a naturopath or someone who understands this stuff to help guide your journey.
 But seriously—keep it simple.
 Your body is wise and self-regulating if you give it what it needs.
 But beware of following all the recommendations you get and all the stuff on the Internet, and just generally use some your common sense and listen to your own body.